1896 Michigan Wolverines football team: Indoor football

 The most unusual feature of the Michigan-Chicago game on Thanksgiving Day was that it was played indoors at the Chicago Coliseum and was "the first collegiate game of football played under a roof."
 Adding to the novelty, as daylight turned to darkness, the field inside the Coliseum was lit with electric lighting.
 According to a newspaper account, the field grew dark in the second half, and play was halted for ten minutes to discuss whether play should continue.
 Play was resumed, and the lights were finally turned on after Michigan scored a touchdown.

 The crowd was stated in varying press accounts to be either 15,000, or 20,000.
 Noting that the game was played in the same building "in which five months ago W. J. Bryan was nominated for the presidency," the press proclaimed the experiment in indoor football to be a success:"One thing at least was settled by the game, and that is, that indoor football is literally and figuratively speaking a howling success.
 The men had no trouble in catching punts, and football was played on its merits, without the handicaps of a wet field or a strong wind.
 Toward the end of the second half it got very dark, and the spectators were treated to a novelty in the shape of football by electric light."

 Another newspaper described the novelty of indoor football as follows:"Indoor football is an innovation, but it promises to become a permanency for late games.
 While the other fields about Chicago were sloppy and the players were floundering about in the seas of mud, the athletes in the Coliseum played on dry surface and secure from the elements.
 A two-inch layer of tan bark was placed over the hard earth, and there was no inconvenience from dust.
 None of the punts touched the beams overhead and spectators and players were captivated with the comfortable conditions under which the game was played.
 Darkness came on at 4:00 and the players were scarcely distinguishable for a time, but electric lights soon rendered each play distinct."

-Post-season
+After the season

 William Ward did not return as Michigan's football coach in 1897.
 Ward was a Princeton alumnus who studied medicine at Michigan.
 He wrote: "There are many interesting things in coaching, but there are also some drawbacks and disagreeable features, so that I was glad to be through with it, and able to give myself wholly to the study of medicine."
 Ward became a surgeon and was a pioneer in the development of artificial vaginas.